Citation, DOI & article data

-EMP occurs most commonly during the fourth through to seventh decades of life, more commonly in men than women.
+- occur most commonly during the fourth through to seventh decades of life

 - hyperamylasemia may be an associated finding

-Serum amylase levels may be used as a tumour marker for monitoring tumour progression and treatment response.
+Serum amylase levels may be used as a tumor marker for monitoring tumor progression and treatment response.

-Cross-sectional imaging demonstrate nonspecific, well-circumscribed or infiltrative, homogeneously enhancing soft tissue masses or lymphadenopathy.
+Cross-sectional imaging demonstrates non-specific, well-circumscribed or infiltrative, homogeneously enhancing soft tissue masses or lymphadenopathy.

-There may be mass effect on other adjacent structures such as vessels, or there may be invasion of adjacent organs.
+There may be a mass effect on other adjacent structures such as vessels, or there may be an invasion of adjacent organs.

-Active lesions demonstrate uptake of FDG on PET imaging.
+Active lesions demonstrate uptake of FDG on PET.

 Treatment and prognosis

-Treatment of EMP is typically complete surgical resection, sometimes in combination with radiation therapy.
+Treatment typically is complete surgical resection, sometimes in combination with radiation therapy 7.